The "Patriot" catalytic heater was created in Astrakhan

 "Patriot" can also be used in the operation of special equipment in extreme conditions, for example, to maintain the operability of specific equipment, batteries for UAV control devices.

-It is expected that the heater will be able to work for 1 thousand cycles.
+The heater is expected to be able to operate for 1 thousand cycles.
 The planned cost when entering mass production is 2-3 thousand rubles.

 There is a need for such devices, they can be mass-produced and, depending on the modification, used for both specific and utilitarian purposes - hunting, fishing, extreme sports.

-The developers have already created several experimental models of the heater.
+The developers have already created several experimental heater samples.
 They have been successfully tested.

 Earlier www1.ru reported that a new complex for monitoring weather and ice in the Arctic has been tested.